 Psychology Degrees, Schools, and Careers in Idaho

 When it comes to psychology schools and degrees, Idaho definitely lags behind other states its size.
 Of course Idaho's size in terms of land mass is very misleading because the state is one of the least populous in the entire country.
 As a result of its relatively small population, the state's higher education options aren't as robust as many other states in the Pacific Northwest.
 In fact, the 20 degree-granting institutions in Idaho are less than smaller states like New Hampshire and Rhode Island.
-The Idaho State Board of Education reports that there are less than 70,000 students enrolled as full-time students at public schools in the state.
+The Idaho State Board of Education reports that there are more than 102,500 students enrolled as full-time students in the state.
 A fair amount of this can be attributed to the state's decrease in spending on higher education during the recession, but there are also some positive signs as well.
 For one, degree production increased in the state by 30 percent as recently as 2013 and the state's colleges are retaining more students by the year.
 What this all means is that while Idaho may look like somewhat of a barren landscape for psychology degree programs, there are actually quite a few excellent opportunities for students interested in studying the subject.
 According to the most recent data from the Integrated Postsecondary Education Data System, in 2009-10, Idaho granted 423 bachelor’s degrees in psychology and just another 16 master’s degrees in psychology proving that options for advanced psychology education are limited in Idaho.
 The interesting part about the lack of degree options is that it’s not as if Idaho doesn't have any postsecondary institutions to choose from.
 Sure, 20 degree-granting institutions isn't a lot, but it’s more than some states that have a wider array of advanced psychology degree programs.

 The bright side of limited options means that it’s easier for students who are positive they want to study psychology in Idaho to do extensive research on each of the programs so that they can make a well-informed decision that will undoubtedly affect their future.
 And researching the programs is important, because psychology is a subject in which different degrees can unlock different career doors.
 For example, the American Psychological Association estimates that 1.5 million students take a general or introductory psychology course each year but introductory courses obviously aren't going to make each student a qualified psychologist.
 In fact, in order to become a licensed psychologist in ID, students need an doctorate or professional degree, which is why between four and six percent of recipients of a bachelor’s degree in psychology continue on to try and earn an doctorate degree.
 Idaho, despite all of its aforementioned limitations when it comes to education in the field, has institutions that offer all levels of psychology degree programs.